What you should know before you leave home? Click on the following links to navigate quickly through this guide.

 If you cannot attend the University of Dallas by the date indicated on the I-20, you can request the Admissions Office and the International Student Office by email to defer your attendance to the next term subject to the policies of your program.

 If you are going to be living on campus in a residence hall, make note of the earliest date that you can move in.
-If you are planning to arrive earlier than that date, you will need to have sufficient funds to pay for lodging and meals before you can move in.
+If you are planning to arrive earlier than that date, you will need to have sufficient funds to pay for lodging and meals off campus before you can move into your residence hall.

 If you are going to live off-campus, you should plan to bring approximately $2,500 in negotiable U.S. funds to cover your initial living expenses upon arrival - apartment deposit, 1st month's rent, kitchen and linen supplies, food.
 Please keep in mind that the amount of $2,500 is essentially for your first month's living expenses.
 It does not include your educational expenses, the cost of a car or most durable household items.